camel-ci/camel-cli/README.md

 #### Node.js and npm

-You’ll need to have Node.js 9.0.0 or later and npm on your local development machine.
+You'll need to have Node.js 9.0.0 or later and npm on your machine.
 You can download Node.js [here](https://nodejs.org/en/download/) (npm comes with it).

+#### GitLab Runner

+You'll also need to have a GitLab Runner available on your machine.
+You can download a GitLab Runner binary [here](https://docs.gitlab.com/runner/install/index.html).

+For the purpose of this tool, you only need to add it to your PATH with the name `gitlab-runner.exe`, no need to register it or install it as a service.

 ### Installation